CodinGame/codingame-sdk-playground/graphics/graphics-5-animations.md

 # Animations

-Once you have a set of images, you can animated them with a `SpriteAnimation`.
+Once you have a set of images, you can animate them with a `SpriteAnimation`.

 ### Example